-Our audit was conducted for the purpose of forming an opinion on the special-purpose financial statements.
-The accompanying supplementary information, the Combining Statement of Fiduciary Net Position - All Agency Funds (Combining Statement), on page 21 is presented for purposes of additional analysis and is not a required part of these special-purpose financial statements.
-The Combining Statement is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the special-purpose financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects in relation to the special-purpose financial statements taken as a whole.
+Our audit was conducted for the purpose of forming an opinion on the financial statements.
+The accompanying supplementary information, the combining statement of assets and liabilities on page 19, is presented for purposes of additional analysis and is not a required part of these financial statements.
+This statement is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.

+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated, in all material respects in relation to the financial statements taken as a whole.